 In 2020-21, 10 round table gatherings across Ontario will be held with Indigenous artists, organizations, groups, and communities around space for artistic and cultural production.
 Gatherings will discuss the vision, creation, location, leadership, and sovereignty of Indigenous arts spaces.
 Notes from each gathering as well as a document summarizing the gatherings will be posted on the ArtsBuild Ontario website.

-In 2021-22, 10 case studies will be published on Indigenous creative spaces, and 5 webinars will be produced.
-The case studies will share the unique stories of each organization and creative space, noting their journey of acquiring or building their space which includes their vision, needs, community support for the space/organization, sovereignty of the space/organization, lessons learned, suggested best practices and more.
+In 2021-22, 10 written stories highlighting Indigenous creative spaces will be published, and 5 webinars will be produced.
+A webpage will be created, titled “Our Stories:” stories will share unique details of each organization and creative space, noting their journey of acquiring or building their space which includes their vision, needs, community support for the space/organization, sovereignty of the space/organization, lessons learned, suggested best practices and more.

 In 2021-2022, a Needs and Recommendations Report will be developed from information gathered from discussions and learning from the round table gatherings and case studies.
 The purpose of the report is to identify the needs of Indigenous creative spaces, as well as best practices and recommendations for the development of Indigenous creative spaces across the province.

 More information on the Needs & Recommendations Report to come.

 In 2022-23, workshops on best practices for Indigenous creative spaces, to support Indigenous artists, organizations, groups, and creative communities, will be offered in the 10 participating communities where the round table gatherings took place.

 An additional workshop, How to Support Indigenous Creative Spaces as an Ally, will also be offered during this time.

 Thank you very much to the Co-Conveners and Indigenous Advisory Circle members for your dedicated work on this project.